 First impressions count, and Medical School interviews are no exception.
-When you first meet your interviewer(s), try to come across as confident, with good eye contact, a firm handshake and a smile!
+When you first meet your interviewer(s), try to come across as confident, with good eye contact and a smile!

 Additionally, entering the interview in a positive mindset and making a good first impression will make you feel more at ease throughout the rest of the interview, allowing you to let your personality shine through and not let the nerves get in the way.

 When you get asked a question you weren’t expecting, or your mind has gone blank, it is important to have a structure to fall back on that will help you to answer questions as coherently as possible and convey everything you want to say.

 If your interviewer asks you a question regarding a skill or personality trait (e.g. teamwork, leadership), it can be helpful to start with a situation you have been in (e.g. when volunteering for a charity) and explain what you did.

 Try to pick an experience that best matches the skill they have asked for.
 It can also be helpful to talk about how you developed or improved this skill, as well as discussing any challenges or difficulties you had, especially if you were able to overcome them!

 If the question is regarding an opinion on a medical topic, it is important to start by discussing the various viewpoints.
 By creating a balanced argument, you are showing you have considered the issue fully, not falling down heavily on either side and ignoring other possible standpoints.

 If the interviewer is looking for you to express your opinion as well, you can then state how your viewpoint fits in with the arguments you have already talked about.
 By using this structure, you are showing you can think critically about an issue, something that will definitely impress your interviewer!

 Reflect on challenges by stating the obstacle you were faced with, how it made you feel, and how you overcame it.
 This will show your resilience – a really important trait for future doctors to have.